Your money system has two jobs. Most people only have one working.

 How I started seeing money as a system

-When a service provider's finances feel chaotic, I'm not looking at the numbers in isolation; I'm looking at the system.
+When a business’s finances feel chaotic, I'm not looking at the numbers in isolation; I'm looking at the system.

-• What are the elements (QuickBooks or spreadsheets)?
+What are the elements (bookkeeping software or spreadsheets)?

-The 2-part system most service providers are missing
+The 2-part system most creative and neurodivergent businesses are missing

 A money system has two jobs.

-• The first is to track the past: organized records, patterns, what actually happened with your money.
+The first is to record the past to see what’s true: organized records, patterns, what actually happened with your money.

 Most people have one side working, usually some version of tracking, and the forward-looking half is missing or incomplete.